damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

  ```
   Action verb (we often reason in terms of action verbs to communicate expected behaviours, so it would be nice to be able to search designs with action verbs)

+  What does contain the minimum documentation of the service?
   Services to stakeholders includs:

     - Services to stakeholder 1